It’s cold, it’s dark, everything’s closed. How are you coping with winter lockdown?

-Back in the Spring, when lockdown 1.0 became a reality, as March turned into April and the seasons started changing, I kept repeating the same thing to anyone who would listen: “well, at least it’s not winter…it would be so much worse in winter.”
+Remember when lockdown first became a reality, back in Spring 2020?
+As March turned into April and the seasons started changing, I kept repeating the same thing to anyone who would listen: “well, at least it’s not winter…it would be so much worse in winter.”

-And here we are: after the sort-of summer, autumn is fading away and Winter Is Coming.
-With England and several other European countries heading back into quarantine, the dreaded winter lockdown has arrived.
+And here we are: after the sort-of summer, autumn faded away and Winter Is Here.
+The dreaded winter lockdown has arrived.

 As a fairly dedicated homebody, the thought of this doesn’t faze me too much, but doing it in winter is a whole different ballgame.
-I know how much I relied on simple things like being able to sit outside in the garden and go for a walk after dinner during the spring lockdown.
+I know how much I relied on simple things like being able to sit outside in the garden and go for a walk after dinner during the warmer months.

 1. Keep Getting Outside – All Winter